spidermanxyz98/SberBank_House_Price_Prediction/README.md

 2. Random Forest (RF) and Gradient Boosting Regression Tree (GBRT):
 5-fold cross validation and grid search were used to determine the number of trees, bootstrap strategies and the criteria of tree-splitting (random forest).

-3. Ensemble of the Base Models
+3. Ensemble of the Base Models:
 Two ways to make an ensemble out of the base models (XGB, RF and GBRT) were performed.
       A. Doing a simple average over all the base models
       B. A ridge linear model is trained on the outputs of the base models.
 The final prediction is done using the linear model.